thomasxm/BOAZ_beta/README.md

   -f INPUT_FILE, --input-file INPUT_FILE
                         Path to binary.exe
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         Optional: Specify the output file path and name.
 If not provided, a random file name will be used in the ./output directory.
   -divide               Divide flag (True or False)
   -l LOADER, --loader LOADER
+                        Loader number (must be a non-negative integer) -dll                  Compile the output as a DLL instead of an executable, can be run with rundll32.exe
+  -cpl                  Compile the output as a CPL instead of an executable, can be run with
+                        control.exe
-                        Loader number (must be a non-negative integer) -dll                  Compile the output as a DLL instead of an executable, can be run with rundll32.exe -cpl                  Compile the output as a CPL instead of an executable, can be run with control.exe -sleep                Obfuscation Sleep flag with random sleep time (True or False) -a, --anti-emulation  Anti-emulation flag (True or False) -etw                  Enable ETW patching functionality -j, --junk-api        Insert junk API function call at a random location in the main function (5 API functions) -dream [DREAM]        Optional: Sleep with encrypted stacks for specified time in milliseconds.
+  -sleep                Obfuscation Sleep flag with random sleep time (True or False) -a, --anti-emulation  Anti-emulation flag (True or False) -etw                  Enable ETW patching functionality -j, --junk-api        Insert junk API function call at a random location in the main function
+                        (5 API functions)
+  -dream [DREAM]        Optional: Sleep with encrypted stacks for specified time in
+                        milliseconds.
 Defaults to 1500ms if not provided.
-  -u, --api-unhooking   Enable API unhooking functionality -g, --god-speed       Enable advanced unhooking technique Peruns Fart (God Speed) -t {donut,pe2sh,rc4,amber}, --shellcode-type {donut,pe2sh,rc4,amber}
+  -u, --api-unhooking   Enable API unhooking functionality -g, --god-speed       Enable advanced unhooking technique Peruns Fart (God Speed) -t {donut,pe2sh,rc4,amber,shoggoth}, --shellcode-type {donut,pe2sh,rc4,amber,shoggoth}
-                        Shellcode generation tool: donut (default), pe2sh, rc4, or amber -sd, --star_dust      Enable Stardust PIC generator, input should be .bin -sgn, --encode-sgn    Encode the generated shellcode using sgn tool.
+                        Shellcode generation tool: donut (default), pe2sh, rc4, amber or shoggoth
+  -sd, --star_dust      Enable Stardust PIC generator, input should be .bin -sgn, --encode-sgn    Encode the generated shellcode using sgn tool.
-  -e {uuid,xor,mac,ipv4,base64,base58,aes,chacha,aes2}, --encoding {uuid,xor,mac,ipv4,base64,base58,aes,chacha,aes2}
+  -e {uuid,xor,mac,ipv4,base45,base64,base58,aes,chacha,aes2,ascon}, --encoding {uuid,xor,mac,ipv4,base45,base64,base58,aes,chacha,aes2,ascon}
-                        Encoding type: uuid, xor, mac, ip4, base64, base58 AES and aes2. aes2 is a devide and conquer AES decryption to bypass logical path hijacking.
+                        Encoding type: uuid, xor, mac, ip4, base64, base58 AES and aes2. aes2 is
+                        a devide and conquer AES decryption to bypass logical path hijacking.
                         Other encoders are under development.
   -c {mingw,pluto,akira}, --compiler {mingw,pluto,akira}
-                        Compiler choice: mingw (default), pluto, or akira -mllvm MLLVM          LLVM passes for Pluto or Akira compiler -obf, --obfuscate     Enable obfuscation (optional) -w [SYSWHISPER], --syswhisper [SYSWHISPER]
+                        Compiler choice: mingw (default), pluto, or akira -mllvm MLLVM          LLVM passes for Pluto or Akira compiler -obf, --obfuscate     Enable obfuscation of codebase (source code) -obf_api, --obfuscate-api
+                        Enable obfuscation of API calls in ntdll and kernel32.
+  -w [SYSWHISPER], --syswhisper [SYSWHISPER]
                         Optional: Use SysWhisper for direct syscalls.
 1 for random syscall jumps (default), 2 for compiling with MingW and NASM.
   -entropy {1,2}        Entropy level for post-processing the output binary.
-1 for null_byte.py, 2 for pokemon.py
+1 for null_byte.py,
+                        2 for pokemon.py
   -b [BINDER], --binder [BINDER]
                         Optional: Path to a utility for binding.
 Defaults to binder/calc.exe if not provided.
+  -wm [WATERMARK], --watermark [WATERMARK]
-  -s [SIGN_CERTIFICATE], --sign-certificate [SIGN_CERTIFICATE]
+                        Add watermark to the binary (0 for False, 1 or no value for True) -s [SIGN_CERTIFICATE], --sign-certificate [SIGN_CERTIFICATE]
-                        Optional: Sign the payload using a cloned certificate from the specified website.
-Defaults to www.microsoft.com if no website is provided.
+                        Optional: Sign the output binary and copy metadata from another binary to your output.
+If a website or filepath is provided, use it.
+Defaults to interactive mode if no argument is provided.

 ```